I have presented on various topics at a number of international conferences. Below are a selection of the talks and workshops I have given.

 - extend discussions out of class

 - develop collegiality among students

 This talk is aimed at freelance and self-employed trainers who wish to expand their customer base through their website.
-I will explain why I think it is necessary from a marketing perspective to have your own website; how to go about setting one up, including some do’s and don’ts of website design; and finally (and perhaps most crucially) how to make Google like your site, which in turn allows potential customers to find you.
+I explain why I think it is necessary from a marketing perspective to have your own website; how to go about setting one up, including some do’s and don’ts of website design; and finally (and perhaps most crucially) how to make Google like your site, which in turn allows potential customers to find you.

-I will also touch on other things you can do with your website, for example incorporating a blog into it.
+I also touch on other things you can do with your website, for example incorporating a blog into it.
 Having a website does much to increase your professional image as a trainer and you don’t have to be a technophile to be able to get one set up.